 Many people turn to massage to prevent and reduce the appearance of wrinkles.
-Researchers have found that use of a handheld facial massage device can help prevent wrinkles by increasing proteins that keep the skin smooth.
+In fact, the use of a handheld facial massage device may help prevent wrinkles by increasing proteins that keep the skin smooth.

-Experts say that a daily facial massage for three to five minutes done with your fingers can give the same effects on the skin.
-It can also reduce stress, which can lead to wrinkles as well.
+A daily facial massage for 3 to 5 minutes done with your fingers can give the same effects on the skin.
+It can also reduce stress, a common cause of wrinkles.

 Many spas and massage salons offer facial massage treatments.
 At home, you can give yourself a facial massage by applying firm pressure with your fingers to either side of your face and moving them in circular strokes.

 Research suggests that consuming olive oil may protect the skin from developing more wrinkles.
 Olive oil and its byproducts, like the stems and leaves, contain compounds that can increase the skin’s collagen levels.